-Japanese onsens are a wonderful experience, but there are many etiquettes that might confuse you if you're not aware.
+Japanese onsen offer a wonderful experience, but there are many etiquettes that can be confusing if you are not familiar with them.
 "Why can't I wear a swimsuit?"
 "Where should I place my towel?"
 "What should I do before bathing?"

 Rule 1: Always Wash Your Body Before Bathing (Most Important!)